 note: adopted 1979; after the signing of the 1979 peace with Israel, Egypt sought to create an anthem less militaristic than its previous one; Sayed DARWISH, commonly considered the father of modern Egyptian music, composed the anthem

-El Salvador name: "Himno Nacional de El Salvador" (National Anthem of El Salvador)
+name: "Himno Nacional de El Salvador" (National Anthem of El Salvador)

 lyrics/music: Juan Jose CANAS/Juan ABERLE